AndyeliSays/Airlines-Travel/README.md

 ## Business Task & Objectives:

-  The goal of this analysis is to transform raw data into actionable insights that can help airlines make data-driven decisions.
 This project will leverage SQL for data extraction, transformation, and analysis.
 Key metrics such as flight delays, ticket sales per booking, and aircraft utilization will be explored to provide a comprehensive understanding of airline operations.
 By the end of this project, we aim to deliver a clear summary of findings that can contribute to improving operational efficiency, enhancing customer satisfaction, and identifying areas for revenue optimization within the airline industry.

 Some examples of questions, topics addressed but not limited to:
 - Which airports are the most visited and what is their revenue? by Month? by Flight?